jguida941/cs320-contact-service-junit/README.md

 - These helpers double as both correctness logic and security filtering.

 ### Service Layer (`ContactService`)
-- Singleton that owns an in-memory `ConcurrentHashMap<String, Contact>` keyed by `contactId`.
+- Uses a static `ConcurrentHashMap<String, Contact>` keyed by `contactId`, ensuring Spring DI and `getInstance()` share the same data.
 - Provides add/update/delete orchestration, validates/normalizes IDs before touching the map, and delegates all field rules to `Contact` (constructor + `update(...)`) and `Validation`.
-- Because state lives on the instance (not static), this class remains the seam for swapping in persistence or caching later without touching the entity/tests.
+- The service layer remains the seam for swapping in persistence or caching later without touching the entity/tests.

 ### Storage & Extension Points
 **ConcurrentHashMap<String, Contact> (current backing store)**